You are here: Home › 2017 Inspection Tour General Information and Forms

 Note: The Inspection Enrollment forms are used to initiate all 2017 foal registrations for foals attending an inspection.
 For foals which are to be registered by mail, please use the "Foal Registration by Mail" form online or at the pdf link below.
 Registration papers will be issued when all requirements are completed.

-• Due to the contractual agreement between the AHS and the United States Equestrian Federation (USEF), foal owners are hereby advised that in order to obtain complimentary USEF lifetime recording as part of the AHS’s comprehensive $185.00 registration fee, all registration requirements must be delivered to the AHS central office by December 31 of their weanling year.
+• Due to the contractual agreement between the AHS and the United States Equestrian Federation (USEF), foal owners are hereby advised that in order to obtain complimentary USEF lifetime recording as part of the AHS’s comprehensive $225.00 registration fee, all registration requirements must be delivered to the AHS central office by December 31 of their year of birth.

-(Please note forms marked 2016 are currently being updated by the office and will be available shortly.)2016 AHS Inspection Enrollment Form - (Hanoverian) Complete and mail or fax to AHS Office
+(Please note forms marked 2016 are currently being updated by the office and will be available shortly.)2017 AHS Inspection Enrollment Form - (Hanoverian) Complete and mail or fax to AHS Office

-Please note that all non-Hanoverian mare pedigrees must be submitted for pre-approval by the Mare and Stallion Committee.
+Please note that all non-Hanoverian warmblood mare pedigrees must be submitted to the AHS Central Office for pre-approval.
 Copies of registration papers may be emailed to the office at firstname.lastname@example.org or faxed to (859) 255-8467.
+When faxing, be certain to include a contact number so we may call you with an answer regarding your mares eligibility.

 Signed Participant Liability Waivers are required for all participants and will be available at each inspection site.
 You do not need to mail one to the AHS office prior to the event.